Around the world by bike

 31 August - Abottobad – Islamabad – 125 km

-We collected our Indian visas and Ernest spent two entire days cleaning and servicing the bikes.
-I bought two more books to read as books were incredibly cheap (all copies).
-Added to my luggage was now not only a VERY thick Indian Lonely Planet but also two novels.
-It was Ramzaan (Ramadan) and the markets were very quiet, but the mosques start calling at 4 AM, and then there was a loud clatter of pots and pans as the local workers and guards in the camp prepare to eat before sunrise.
+Fortunately, our Indian visas were ready, and Ernest spent two entire days cleaning and servicing the bikes.
+I bought two more books as they were incredibly cheap (all copies).
+Added to my luggage were, therefore, not only a VERY thick Indian Lonely Planet but also two novels.
+As it was Ramzaan (Ramadan), the markets were quiet, but mosques started up at 4 a.m., and in the campsite, the call was followed by a sudden and loud clatter of pots and pans as local workers and camp guards prepared to eat before sunrise.

 4 September - Islamabad – Jhelum – 124 km